daniel3303/company-management/README.md

 Open and configure your database in .env file then run.

     php bin/console doctrine:schema:update --force

+# Running
+    php bin/console server:run

+Then go to localhost:8000 in your browser

 # Dummy data
 To load test dummy data run: